MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 The four roles listed in table above provide access to assessments: Compliance Manager Reader, Compliance Manager Contribution, Compliance Manager Assessor, and Compliance Manager Administration.
 What you can do with each assessment remains restricted based on which activities the role allows.

-You can grant users access to individual assessments from two places:

-1. **From an assessment's details page**: Open an assessment and select the **Manage users access** command to add users by role.
+To grant users access to an assessment, open the assessment's details page and select **Manage users access** to add users by role.

-1. **From an assessment template page**: Open a template and select the **Manage user access** command to add users by role.

 If a user has a role assigned to them in the Microsoft Purview compliance portal for overall access to Compliance Manager, any role you assign them for a specific assessment will apply only to that assessment.